yiisoft/docs/010-code-style.md

 ### Abstract classes

-Abstract classes *should not* be prefixed or postfixed with `Abstract`.
+Abstract classes *shouldn't* be prefixed or postfixed with `Abstract`.

 #### Immutable methods